 ROEBUCK BAY has long been recognized as an internationally important place for migratory shorebirds.
-These small to medium-sized birds (sandpipers, plovers and allies) nest in the northern hemisphere and migrate annually to non-breeding sites such as Roebuck Bay.
+It was designated as a Ramsar site in 1990.
+Shorebirds are a very diverse family of birds.
+The majority that inhabit the bay are small to medium-sized (sandpipers, plovers and allies).
+They nest in the northern hemisphere from grasslands in northern China to the high Arctic tundra in Russia and migrate annually to non-breeding sites such as Roebuck Bay.
 Australia has ratified international conservation initiatives such as the Ramsar Convention and treaties with Japan, China and Republic of Korea.
 This means that Australia has a legal obligation to protect migratory shorebirds and their habitats.

-Roebuck Bay’s mudflats range in texture from fine silts to sandy banks and provide a home for an amazingly wide range of invertebrates, which in turn feed at least 29 different species of shorebirds with various bill sizes and shapes and feeding techniques.
+Shorebird diversity is apparent in the various bill sizes, shapes and feeding techniques.
 Marine worms are soft and easy to swallow whilst other prey require specialist skills to eat.
-A good example of this is the Great Knot which eats bivalves, swallowing them whole and grinding up the shells in a very strong gizzard to extract the soft flesh.
+A good example of this is the Great Knot which eats bivalves, swallowing them whole and grinding up the shells in a very strong gizzard (the muscular stomach) to extract the soft flesh.

 P +61 8 9193 5600 (international)